-As of December 31, 2021, the Company has entered into six scientific advisory board agreements.
+As of September 30, 2022, the Company has entered into six scientific advisory board agreements.
 In compensation for services, each advisory board member shall receive common stock equivalent to \$5,000 on the last day of such quarter when meetings are held.
-During the three months ended March 31, 2022, the Company entered into a new advisory board agreement with one consultant, who was granted 1,253 stock options valued at \$3,893 as compensation for being on the advisory board.
-The term of the options was three years, and the vesting period of is one year.
-There was no meeting held during the three months ended March 31, 2022.
+During the nine months ended September 30, 2022, the Company approved the grant of 4,000 stock options to one consultant valued at \$12,428.
+The term of the options was three years, and the vesting period of is among one year.
+There was no meeting held during the nine months ended September 30, 2022.